 *Medical check-up record for tuberculosis

-- People from any of the 18 countries: China, Sri Lanka, Russia, Uzbekistan, Thailand, Vietnam, India, Nepal, East Timor, Indonesia, Pakistan, Mongolia, Bangladesh, the Philippines, Myanmar, Cambodia, Kyrgyzstan, or Malaysia are required to submit the medical check-up report including the examination for tuberculosis issued from a neighborhood public health center.
+- People from any of the 19 countries: China, Sri Lanka, Russia, Uzbekistan, Thailand, Vietnam, India, Nepal, East Timor, Indonesia, Pakistan, Mongolia, Bangladesh, the Philippines, Myanmar, Cambodia, Kyrgyzstan, Malaysia, and Laos are required to submit the medical check-up report including the examination for tuberculosis issued from a neighborhood public health center.

 Note: Additional paperwork may be required depending on the visa type.
 Please ask your center’s admin staff to help you prepare the necessary paperwork.